District Spotlight – Benimaclet in Valencia, Spain

 Still retaining its village square and narrow lanes, Benimaclet feels different from most of Valencia.
 Street art, live music, and community events thrive alongside family-run cafés and new coworking spaces.
 Expats love its multicultural mix, affordable housing, and balance between tradition and progress.
 A short walk or bike ride connects you to the Turia Garden and city center.

-Neighborhoods in Benimaclet (with internal links)
+Neighborhoods in Benimaclet

 Lifestyle & Highlights